1. The use of definite article would require quite a

 a l’estiu no anirem a Peníscola

-we won’t go to Peniscola in the summer
+we won’t go to Peniscola in

 BUT: divendres hi ha una corsa